mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 ## MongoDB® Node.JS Driver

-As all client libraries implement and depend on the the MongoDB® wire protocol, all client libraries should work with _nosqlprotocol_.
+As all client libraries implement and depend on the MongoDB® wire protocol, all client libraries should work with _nosqlprotocol_.
 However, the only client library that has been used and that has been verified to work is version 3.6 of the _MongoDB Node.JS Driver_.